danielstocks/lizard/BACKLOG.md

 ## Task: Start Game

 - Allow host to "start game" if there at least 3 players in lobby.
-- Implement Naive MVP game:
--- Deal 1 card to each user
--- Highest card wins
--- Repeat 5 times.
 - If a user leaves the game, the game is forfeit.
-- End game after 5 rounds, announce winner.
+- End game, announce winner.